albertkjoller/knowledgeVQA/README.md

-# Qlarifais - Investigating Multi-Modal learning with top-down attention through explainability
+# Qlarifais - Investigating Multi-Modal learning and top-down attention through explainability

 *Project repository related to bachelor thesis on Technical University of Denmark (DTU) in spring 2022.*